-Kamala Harris to receive COVID-19 vaccine Tuesday
+WATCH: Kamala Harris receives COVID-19 vaccine live

 Latest Weather Blog

-Kamala Harris to receive COVID-19 vaccine Tuesday
+WATCH: Kamala Harris receives COVID-19 vaccine live

-WASHINGTON - After Dr. Anthony Fauci, Vice President Pence, and President-elect Biden publicly received their COVID-19 vaccinations last week, Vice President-elect Kamala Harris is following suit.
+WASHINGTON - After Dr. Anthony Fauci, Vice President Pence, and President-elect Biden publicly received their COVID-19 vaccinations last week, Vice President-elect Kamala Harris followed suit.

+She received her vaccine live in front of cameras, Tuesday (Dec.
+29) morning.

-According to ABC News, Harris will be joined by her husband Doug Emhoff as the COVID-19 vaccine is administered to both of them on Tuesday morning in Washington D.C.
+Harris was joined by her husband Doug Emhoff as Moderna's COVID-19 vaccine was administered to both of them on Tuesday morning in Washington D.C.

 Biden and Harris did not receive their vaccinations at the same time at the behest of medical experts who explained that if either Biden or Harris reported any side effects, they would not experience them on the same day.